By Joe Walton

 This has undoubtedly been a lot for you to absorb at one time, but do not worry.
 With time and practice you will be able to quickly and efficiently perform a thorough examination without messing a hair, and the exhibitor will very quickly be able to tell that you do understand the essence of the breed.

 This article was first published in the April 2008 issue of Top Notch Toys.
 Joe Walton and his wife Bobbi began exhibiting Shih Tzu under the Shen Wah prefix in the early 1970s; to date they have finished more than 78 champions, including two all-breed BIS winners.
 Joe began judging in 1987 and is licensed to judge the AKC Hound, Terrier, Toy, and Non-Sporting Groups.
-The current president of the ASTC, he has held many offices in the national club.
+The past president of the ASTC, he has held many offices in the national club.
 He was the first chair of the ASTC Judges Education Committee, served on the 1989 breed standard revision committee, and was a member of the committee that produced the Illustrated Guide to the Shih Tzu Standard.
 Joe has judged and presented seminars throughout the world and served as annual seminar chair for the Dog Judges Association of America.
 Past president of the Toy Dog Fanciers of Southern California, he was for many years Show Chairman of the Santa Ana Valley Kennel Club and served as Toy and Non-Sporting Group education coordinator of the Los Angeles Area Dog Judges Educational Association.